borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 (No borgmatic `prune`, `create`, or `check` actions?
 Try the old-style `--prune`, `--create`, or `--check`.
 Or upgrade borgmatic!)

-You can run with only one of these flags provided, or you can mix and match any number of them in a single borgmatic run.
+You can run with only one of these actions provided, or you can mix and match any number of them in a single borgmatic run.
 This supports approaches like making backups with `create` on a frequent schedule, while only running expensive consistency checks with `check` on a much less frequent basis from